ahardin/oasdvoteno-us/hexo/source/_posts/Effort-to-suppress-opposing-views-on-referendum.md

 ---
 title: OASD effort to suppress opposing views on referendum
 date: 2016-10-25 15:21:44
+updated: 2016-10-26 8:34:00
 tags:
+---

+**Update 1**

+At 8:15 Wednesday morning Roger Rindo called me and we spoke for 10 minutes or so.
+As usual we had a nice, polite conversation.
+Roger basically reiterated Kate's message regarding why the various actions were taken.
+He will also direct my ability to post on the page to be unblocked.

+I explained how, while it seemed a stretch, I could understand that the post was deleted because it broke a rule.
+But, blocking my ability to comment seemed like the "nuclear option" and smelled of additional motives.
+He said he was sorry I felt that way and that was basically it.

+That's where we're at.
+No real change in the narrative.

+**End Update**

 ---

 This is a big deal.